 Your approval rate will drop if scammers continue to try and decline these cards via the checkout process as an evaluation for stolen cards.
 This means that strong fraud prevention procedures must be followed, and repeated payment attempts must be stopped.

 If you, as a merchant, encounter this type of decline message, it’s an opportunity to demonstrate risk management and great customer service.
 First of all, it’s crucial for any type of business to align actions with PCI compliance standards to make sure transaction data is secured and to protect the sensitive information of the cardholder.
-Also, communicating with your merchant credit card processing company can be very important if something goes wrong with the transaction.
-But let’s examine some more specific steps you can take.
+Also, communicating with your merchant processing company can be very helpful if something goes wrong with the transaction.
+Now, let’s examine some specific steps you can take.

 Cease Transaction Immediately

 Once this error message turns up on the display, stop the transaction at once.
-Refrain from giving it a few attempts, as this message signals potential issues with the account, such as repeated incorrect entries of the credit card number or even CVV.
+Refrain from giving it another try, as this message signals potential issues with the account, such as repeated incorrect entries of the credit card number or even the CVV number.
 The card is flagged by the issuing bank for a reason and should not be swiped or inserted again to avoid further complications.

 Engage With the Customer

 Approach the situation with tact and inform the customer of the issue.
-Clarify that their bank or card issuer has interrupted the transaction, which could be due to various reasons, including an expired card or unusual activity.
-If your customer is paying through a virtual terminal in your eCommerce store, use customer support tools such as chatbots to communicate the issue with ease and provide clear instructions for resolving the issue.
+Clarify what happened – that their bank or card issuer has interrupted the transaction, which could be due to various reasons, including an expired card or unusual activity.
+If you have an e-commerce store and your customer is paying through a virtual terminal, use customer support tools such as chatbots to communicate the issue with ease and provide clear instructions for resolving the issue.

 Offer Payment Alternatives